rust-lang/rfcs/text/0000-target-tier-policy.md

 See <https://forge.rust-lang.org/release/platform-support.html> for more information about targets and tiers.

-The policy sections of this RFC should be posted on
+Once accepted, the policy sections of this RFC should be posted on
-<https://forge.rust-lang.org/> in a "Target Tier Policy" section.
+<https://forge.rust-lang.org/> in a "Target Tier Policy" section; this RFC will
+not be the canonical home of the up-to-date target tier policy.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation